 You will need the following courses from an accredited institution of higher learning:

 And these courses from either an accredited institution of higher learning or a continuing education provider:

-Breastfeeding Outlook has a Health Sciences Continuing Education Program that covers all of these except for Basic Life Support (which must be taken locally) for just $99!
+Breastfeeding Outlook has a Health Sciences Continuing Education Program that covers all of these except for Basic Life Support for just $99!

-The very best way to get your 90 hours of lactation education is to take a LEAARC-Approved Comprehensive Lactation Course.
-You can be assured that these courses will properly prepare your to take and pass the IBLCE exam and to have a successful career as an IBCLC.
+The very best way to get your 90 hours of lactation education is to take a Comprehensive Lactation Course.
+You can be assured that these courses will properly prepare your to take and pass the IBCLC exam and to have a successful career as an IBCLC.

 To accrue your clinical hours, you will need to have a mentor who is an IBCLC in good standing.
 Your mentor will help you complete your Pathway 3 Plan, which must be approved before you begin to accrue your clinical hours.
 Before you begin accruing your 500 clinical hours, you will need to spend an indeterminate amount of time in training with your mentor.
 Your mentor will determine how much time you must spend in training.
 The IBLCE's Pathway 3 Plan Guide has more detailed information on completing your lactation-specific clinical hours.

 Applications are due at least FIVE MONTHS prior to the exam and you must have ALL of your requirements completed BEFORE you apply.
 So this means you need to start early!
 If you still need to complete some college courses, you need to start even earlier.
 Give yourself at least a year to get your clinical hours and sign up for your 90 hours of lactation education about a year before you plan to test.